mc Assetpilot

 Example

-Financial models can be used to
+Financial models can be used to:

-• estimate the costs and project the profits of a proposed new project
+• Estimate the costs and project the profits of a proposed new project.

-• model feed-in tariffs, investment subsidies, current power purchase agreements, or market price structures
+• Model feed-in tariffs, investment subsidies, current power purchase agreements, or market price structures.

-In mc Assetpilot you create all of your organizationโ€™s financial models on the organization level.
-In the organization settings you can view, create, and maintain the financial models for your entire organization.
+In mc Assetpilot you create all of your organization’s financial models on the organization level.
+In the administration settings you can view, create, and maintain the financial models for your entire organization.

-Financial models and forecasts
+Financial models and financial forecasts

-A financial model on the organization level is some sort of a basic framework for the forecasts you create on the asset levels.
+A financial model is some sort of a basic framework for the financial forecasts you create at the asset levels.
 It does not contain any specific values, but only variables and placeholder parameters.
-The real data, that is individually different to your specific asset, is only entered later when you create forecasts.
-This eliminates the need for multiple spreadsheets for each asset, for example.
+The real data – which is individually different depending on your asset – is only entered later when you create financial forecasts.
+This eliminates the need for multiple spreadsheets for each asset.

 The basic workflow for financial models and forecasts is as follows: